jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 ## Constitution

 ### 1 Name and Objects
-The club is called the Oxford University Judo Club (OUJC).
-This is a federal name which incorporates the following University teams: the men's first team, the men's second team and the women's first team.
+The Club is called the Oxford University Judo Club (OUJC).
+This is a federal name which incorporates the following University teams: the men's first team, the men's second team, and the women's first team.

-The objectives of the club are:
+The objectives of the Club are:

 - (a) to organise, in collaboration with the Oxford City Judo Club, training and instruction in Judo for its members, both men and women, in the spirit originally defined by Judo's founder, Professor Jigoro Kano.
 - (b) to compete annually against Cambridge University and, from time to time, with any other UK or overseas University as the Committee may determine to be appropriate;
 - (c) to participate in the British Universities and Colleges Sport (BUCS) National Championships both at team and individual level;
-- (d) to engage with the Oxford City Club in joint activities to the mutual benefit of both clubs including competing together, where appropriate, under the "Oxford Judo" team logo.
+- (d) to engage with the Oxford City Club in joint activities for the mutual benefit of both clubs (including competing together where appropriate) under the "Oxford Judo" team logo.
 - (e) to support the activities of "Oxford and Cambridge Judo" in promoting and maintaining active relationships with Japanese university Judo and with 'Old Blues' of both Universities;

-The Club shall be a non-profit making body and any surplus of subscription and grant income over expenditure that may arise from time to time shall be used for the maintenance and improvement of its facilities or for specific projects consistent with the objectives defined below.
+The Club shall be a non-profit making body, and any surplus of subscription and grant income over expenditure that may arise from time to time shall be used for the maintenance and improvement of its facilities or for specific projects consistent with the objectives defined below.

 ### 2 Compliance

 **2.1** The Club shall be administered in accordance with the regulations for University Clubs and the property which are published from time to time in the Proctors' and Assessor's Memorandum ("the Proctors' Memorandum").
-At the time of the adoption of this Constitution the Club is designated by the Proctors as an established sport.
+At the time of the adoption of this Constitution, the Club is designated by the Proctors as an established sport.

 **2.2** The Club shall operate under the auspices of the British Judo Association (BJA) and be affiliated to the BJA and make every effort to comply with all the safety procedures which the National Body prescribes or recommends as good practice.